claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 ## Syncing with iCloud

 - It's a bit buggy / idiosyncratic to set up, but after that seems pretty smooth
+	- ...until it totally grinds to a halt!!
+	- To fix this, you can try selecting Keep Files Downloaded on your Obsidian folder, both on MacBook (right-click in Finder) and iPhone (Files app, long-press on folder) and then wait for files to be downloaded
+	- You can also shrink the size of your Obsidian repo
 - !!
 It might be best to create it on phone first, NOT on Macbook
 	- ...although that might only be true for the first vault you sync
 	- (See [[#Syncing a new vault with iCloud|notes here]])